com-480-data-visualization/coffee_BEaN/README.md

 You can also check out the "gh-pages" branch for the build folder.

 ### Website
-The website is hosted by Github Pages and is available [here](https://com-480-data-visualization.github.io/coffee_BEaN/).
+The website is hosted by GitHub Pages and is available [here](https://com-480-data-visualization.github.io/coffee_BEaN/).

 ### Data
 The data used in the visualizations are available in the folder website/src/data.